atabakov10/C-Advanced-Softuni/README.md

-All of my codes for the CSharp Advanced ourse in Softuni are here.
+All of my codes for the CSharp Advanced course in Softuni are here.